-In conjunction with, and building upon the Life on State efforts, a team led by the Salt Lake City Transportation Division will look at the parallel corridor of 200 East, to apply some near-term changes that address the goals identified in the implementation plan.
+In conjunction with, and building upon the Life on State efforts, a team led by the Salt Lake City Transportation Division is looking at the parallel corridor of 200 East from 300 South to 900 South, to apply some near-term changes that address the goals identified in the implementation plan.

 The Life on State Implementation Plan notes the intense growth of evening and late night activities along the parallel section of State Street, and business owners and residents have expressed the desire to have safe bicycling facilities and more parking options to access the area.
 Because State Street has heavy traffic at peak hours, the 200 East corridor has been identified as a viable option for providing active transportation infrastructure.
 The Pedestrian and Bicycle Master Plan identifies this corridor as a good street for providing a low-stress bicycle facility, and create a north-south connection to the city-wide bikeways network.